SabaMG/cifar10-cnn-pytorch/README.md

 - Trained on Apple Silicon (MPS backend), supports CPU/GPU as well
 - `train.py` supports early stopping, checkpointing, and logging by default
 - Model performance is logged with TensorBoard after every epoch
+- Strong regularization makes this model more robust and generalizable

 ---